 These bonuses are offered in exchange for securing legal public access via a required Statutory Right of Way [SRW] to lands located within 20 metres of the Gorge Waterway for the purposes of passive recreation and a public trail consistent with OCP Policies.
 The required Section 219 Covenant [S.219] would restrict use, building development and reconstruction within 20 metres of the Gorge Waterway and prohibit stratification or subdivision of the site, thereby ensuring units remain rental housing for the life of the development.
-A draft version of the SRW and S.219, prepared by staff and the Township Solicitor is attached as Schedule G to Staff Report DEV-17-035 for reference.
+The mutually agreed upon SRW and S.219 is attached as Schedule C to Staff Report DEV-17-038 for reference.

-The required Housing Agreement would require units to be offered as market rental units, not subsidized rental housing, and would prevent the institutionalization of the site by restricting the leasing of a group of units to a maximum of 10 units.
-A draft version of the Housing Agreement, prepared by staff and the Township Solicitor and agreed to by the applicant is attached as Schedule H to Staff Report DEV-17-035 for reference.
+The required Housing Agreement would require units to be offered as market rental units, and would prevent the institutionalization of the site by restricting the leasing of a group of units to a maximum of 10 units.
+The Housing Agreement is attached as Schedule D to Staff Report DEV-17-038 for reference.

 Parking: The applicant proposes to provide less parking than the minimum required for this project by Parking Bylaw No. 2011.
 Staff remain supportive of the proposed provision of not less than 111 parking spaces as it exceeds the expected parking demand by 11 spaces.
-This expected demand is based on the analysis provided in a Parking Study, undertaken by Watt Consulting Group, stamped "Received November 23, 2016" [Schedule F] that recommends Residential Parking for this site be relaxed to 0.90 spaces per dwelling unit including 0.10 spaces per dwelling unit for visitor parking.
+This expected demand is based on the analysis provided in a Parking Study, undertaken by Watt Consulting Group, stamped "Received November 23, 2016" that recommends Residential Parking for this site be relaxed to 0.90 spaces per dwelling unit including 0.10 spaces per dwelling unit for visitor parking.
 This recommended parking provision results in a need for a total of 87 parking spaces including 10 visitor spaces.
 Commercial parking would be provided consistent with Parking Bylaw requirements.